South Story Bank&Trust

 Slater, Iowa · FDIC Cert #17348

-South Story Bank&Trust is an FDIC-insured bank (Certificate #17348) with $559M in total assets and $455M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Slater, Iowa, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.30%.
-BankHealthData assigns a composite Health Grade of F (32/100).
+This is the FDIC profile for South Story Bank&Trust, an FDIC-insured bank (Certificate #17348) with $559M in total assets and $455M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Slater, Iowa, the bank maintains a Tier 1 capital ratio of 10.20% (Well-Capitalized) and a nonperforming loan ratio of 0.30%.
+BankHealthData assigns a composite Health Grade of C (54/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 South Story Bank&Trust (FDIC cert 17348) is a community bank — $559M in total assets, $455M in deposits, serving the Slater, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.20% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is clean: non-performing loan ratio of 0.30% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is thin: 5.2% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Profitability is thin: ROA of 0.38% runs below the 1% benchmark.
 Thin margins can reflect cyclical net-interest-margin pressure, elevated provisions for loan losses, or operating-cost inefficiency.
-Health-score trend is mildly negative across recent quarters.
-Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
-South Story Bank&Trust carries a composite BankHealth grade of F (32/100) as of the 2024-06 Call Report filing.
+Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
+South Story Bank&Trust carries a composite BankHealth grade of C (54/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.